drwetter/testssl.sh/Readme.md

 ### No Warranty

 Usage of the program is without any warranty.
-Use it at yor own risk.
+Use it at your own risk.

 Testssl.sh is intended to be used as a standalone CLI tool.
 While we tried to apply best practise security measures, we can't guarantee that the program is without any vulnerabilities.
 Running as a service may pose security risks and you're recommended to apply additional security measures.